The Birds (film): Soundtrack

 Hitchcock decided to do without any conventional incidental score.
 Instead, he made use of sound effects and sparse source music in counterpoint to calculated silences.
 He wanted to use the electroacoustic Mixtur-Trautonium to create the bird calls and noises.
 He had first encountered this predecessor to the synthesizer on Berlin radio in the late 1920s.
 It was invented by Friedrich Trautwein, and further developed by Oskar Sala into the Trautonium, which would create some of the bird sounds for this film.

 The director commissioned Sala and Remi Gassmann to design an electronic soundtrack.
 They are credited with "electronic sound production and composition", and Hitchcock's previous musical collaborator, Bernard Herrmann, is credited as "sound consultant".

 Source music includes the first of Claude Debussy's Deux arabesques, which Tippi Hedren's character plays on piano, and "Nickety Nackety Now Now Now" by folk musician Chubby Parker, which is sung by the schoolchildren.

-Special effects

-Once the crow attack and attic scenes were assembled by the film's editor, George Tomasini, they were sent to the special effects department for enhancement.
-The film required myriad special effects and Hitchcock commissioned the help of various studios.
-The special effects shots of the attacking birds were completed at Walt Disney Studios by animator/technician Ub Iwerks, who used the sodium vapor process ("yellow screen"), which he had helped to develop.
-The SV process films the subject against a screen lit with narrow-spectrum sodium vapor lights.
-Unlike most compositing processes, SVP shoots two separate elements of the footage simultaneously using a beam-splitter.
-One reel is regular film stock and the other a film stock with emulsion sensitive only to the sodium vapor wavelength.
-This results in very precise matte shots compared to blue screen special effects, necessary due to "fringing" of the image from the birds' rapid wing flapping.
-At Disney, Iwerks worked on the following scenes: the children's party, Melanie driving to Bodega Bay, and the first two cuts of the crow attack sequence.
-One of the biggest challenges facing Iwerks was the scene where a number of sparrows fly in through the chimney of the family home.
-Utilizing an optical printer, his superposition of a group of small birds flying inside an enclosed glass booth made it possible to multiply the birds in the living room.
-Most of the special effects work done at Disney was completed in the Process Lab on printer 10, which was made from Iwerks' own original design.